-Yes, providing there are more than 6 remaining payments left to make on your agreement.
+Yes, providing you already take Arval maintenance today and there are more than 6 remaining payments left to make on your contract.
 Please contact your Account Management team to discuss in more detail

 At the end of contract Arval will provide a driver history letter to confirm the number of years claim free for the driver for the duration of the lease, this is available upon request.
 We cannot guarantee all insurance companies will accept the documentation we provide.

 Arval Total Care does not cover any claim as a result of deliberately driving through standing flood water

 This is not covered with Arval Total Care.
 Any repair costs will be recharged to you